MZanggl/taptaptap/README.md

 const createUser = name => tap(new User).setName(name).save()
 ```

-`tap` uses ES6 proxies to make sure each function returns the original value (in our case, the user).
+`tap` uses ES6 proxies to make sure each function returns the original value (in our case, the user)

 ## Getting values